jeffng5/airbnb/README.md

 The user lands on homepage and has options to read about Airbnb rental.
 User can view gallery, read testimonials, contact host via email, and book a reservation.
 This app is designed to be a small app with minimal routing.
 Upon clicking on make reservation, user will be directed to a reservation page which has a full year calendar
 The calendar displays all the bookings and has feature to scroll through a month at a time.
 There is also a reservation form that can be submitted into backend database.
 Finally if there are no booking conflicts, user is directed to Stripe API to pay for booking.
-Stripe API is not functional yet since owner's info has not been updated yet.
+When the user submits a reservation, he/she is taken to a screen where their info is displayed.
+Here the user can approve a final time or change his/her mind. **UPDATED** The payment system will include an auto-mailer to the property owner.
+The property owner will bill with a Stripe invoice sent to renter's provided email address.